Nitestack/raspberry-pi-5/README.md

 1. **Raspberry Pi OS Lite (64-bit)**: Ensure your Raspberry Pi is running the latest version.
 2. **Ansible**: Install Ansible on your local machine.
-3. **Cloudflare-managed domain**: Required for dynamic DNS updates and subdomain routing.
+3. **Cloudflare Account**: Required for dynamic DNS updates and subdomain routing.
+Sign up for a [Cloudflare account](https://dash.cloudflare.com/sign-up).
+4. **Cloudflare Zero Trust**: Required for secure access via Cloudflare Tunnel.
+Create a [Zero Trust Organization](https://developers.cloudflare.com/cloudflare-one/setup/#create-a-zero-trust-organization).
-4. **Ethernet connection**: Use a wired connection for your Raspberry Pi for stable performance.
+5. **Ethernet connection**: Use a wired connection for your Raspberry Pi for stable performance.

 > [!Important]
 > When flashing your SD card, enable SSH and select the `Use password authentication` option.